-Flooring 101: Color Choice
+Wood Flooring 101: Color Choice

 Choosing the right color for your wood floor is a big decision.
-After all, once your floor is complete you don’t want to have to go through the process of refinishing for a VERY long time.
+After all, once your floor is complete, you don’t want to have to go through the process of refinishing for a VERY long time.

-Dark Wood Floors
+Dark Wood Flooring

 Dark wood flooring works great with a variety of colors and fabrics whether you want a varied color pallet with modern furniture and fabrics, or a mix of soft beige and earth tones with rustic wood furniture, linen, and leather.

-Where Not to Use Dark Floors
+Where Not to Use Dark Wood Flooring

-If you do use a dark wood floor don’t use anything narrower than an 8″ wide board.
+If you do use a dark wood floor, don’t use anything narrower than an 8″ wide board.
 The wider board will create fewer seams, which will balance out the dark color of the floor.
 Learn more about the Wide Plank Difference.

 Another time you may want to reconsider using dark wood floors is if you are running them adjacent to very dark woodwork, like cabinets.
-Some people are very sensitive to color matching, and if you have Walnut cabinets and Walnut floors the colors may not match up.
+Some people are very sensitive to color matching, and if you have Walnut cabinets and Walnut floors, the colors may not match up.
 Sometimes, with a dark wood floor, it is better to create a contrast, rather than try to match.

-Depending on how “light” you actually want to go, it can be a challenge to create a light finish.
+Depending on how “light” you want to go, it can be a challenge to create a light finish.
 For example, in this home in Southampton, New York, the floor required a coat of stain, paint and a custom sealer to create such a rich white color.

-Where Not to Use Light Floors
+Where Not to Use Light Hardwood Flooring

 There are not many situations where a light wood floor would be unsuitable.
 Some people may be concerned with cleaning and maintenance.
 You may actually find that with light wood floors it is harder to see the dust and debris — that can be good and bad.